juju/docs/src/en/tutorial-01-example-charm.md

 For this very common scenario of installing packages as part of a charm, we can use the *layer:apt*.

-The *layer:apt* has all the functionality we need for installing packages from apt repositories.
+The *[layer:apt]* has all the functionality we need for installing packages from apt repositories.
+(You will learn more about including layers in the next part of the tutorial)

 Modify the '~/charms/layers/layer-example/layer.yaml' to look like this: